udaan-iitt/website/src/posts/blog/foss.md

 ---
-title: "Free as in Free Speech*.
-What is FOSS and why should we care?"
+title: '"Free as in Free Speech"..
+What is FOSS and why should we care?'
 category: "Op-Ed"
 date: "2021-01-27 12:00:00 +09:00"
-desc: "Join Prabhat in his quest to convert everyone around him into an Open Source Software user ...may the source be with you..."
+desc: "Join Prabhat in his quest to convert everyone around him into a Free and  Open Source Software user ...may the source be with you..."
 thumbnail: "./images/ed1/foss.png"
 authors: "Prabhat Reddy"
 starred: "false"